tantaman/vanilla-fetch/README.md

 If we wait ~25ms to show the loading indicator then it will never be shown when we fetch cached data from our data source.
 Problem solved.
 Easy.

-This is done in [App.js](https://github.com/tantaman/suspense-without-suspense/blob/main/src/App.js).
+This is done in [App.js](https://github.com/tantaman/vanilla-fetch/blob/main/src/App.js).

 # Deferred Fetching & Render-then-fetch

 From the generator example, hopefully its pretty straightforward to see how to do defer fetching.
 Either return a promise or return a geneartor with no "initial" state.

-Render then fetch is a twist on deferred fetching.
+Render then fetch is a twist on (or same as?) deferred fetching.

 # Other

-The abstractions

-If I stick with `React` I'll likely use suspense but with the patterns outlined above because:

-1. Suspense will be idiomatic and familiar to other devs
-2. Will hopefully outweigh the costs of custom code

-but it does seem

 - I've never used `Vue` but this `fetch as sibling` makes the view much "dumber" and much more akin to templates that were used back in the day.
 Seems like a good fit for `Vue`.
 - This little repository is an exploration of those questions before making data fetching pattern recommendations for https://aphrodite.sh users.

-view the complete demo: https://tantaman.com/suspense-without-suspense/
+view the completed demo: https://tantaman.com/vanilla-fetch/